Huw Wheldon: Broadcasting career

 After the war Wheldon joined the Arts Council of Wales, and then in 1951 became the Arts Council's administrator for the Festival of Britain, work for which he was appointed an Officer of the Order of the British Empire (OBE) in 1952.

-In 1952 he joined the BBC as a publicity officer, but he was keen to make programmes, and he made his first appearance on television running a nationwide conker competition, and thence became a familiar face on children's TV with his programme All Your Own.
-Future Led Zeppelin guitarist Jimmy Page was a guest on his show in 1957.
+In 1952, he joined the BBC as a publicity officer, but he was keen to make programmes, and he made his first appearance on television running a nationwide conker competition, and subsequently became a familiar face on children's TV with his programme All Your Own.
+Future Led Zeppelin guitarist Jimmy Page was a guest on his show in 1957 as part of the J.G.Skiffle Group.

 He also began to produce and present adult programmes, such as Men in Battle with Sir Brian Horrocks, and Portraits of Power with Robert McKenzie.
 He was also responsible for Orson Welles' Sketchbook (1955).

 It was with the arts magazine programme Monitor that Wheldon truly made his mark on the cultural scene.
 He was the editor of the programme – in the sense in which a newspaper has an editor – and he set about moulding a team of exceptional talents, including John Schlesinger, Ken Russell, Humphrey Burton, and Melvyn Bragg.

 Monitor ranged in subject over all the arts: the hundredth show was Elgar (1962), a film directed by Ken Russell and written by Wheldon, that celebrated the composer Edward Elgar.
 Monitor featured specially made films, sometimes just one full-length item, eventually using actors to re-enact the subjects' lives.
 Prior to this, only photos or location shots had been used in programmes.

 Wheldon's Monitor lasted until he had "interviewed everyone I am interested in interviewing"; he was succeeded by Jonathan Miller for the series' last season.

-In 1967 he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
+In 1967, he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject "Perspectives on Television".

-Wheldon then entered BBC management, becoming by turns Head of Documentaries.
-In 1968 he became managing director, BBC TV, a position he held until compulsory retirement in 1975.
-During this time he again gathered a team of the talents about him, promoting fellow programme makers such as David Attenborough and Paul Fox to high executive office, and the period of his administration, which included programmes such as Dad's Army, Kenneth Clark's Civilisation, Alistair Cooke's America, and Jacob Bronowski's The Ascent of Man (the last two were co-productions with Time-Life Television).
+Wheldon then entered BBC management, becoming Head of Documentaries.
+In 1968, he became the managing director of BBC television, a position he held until compulsory retirement in 1975.
+During this time he again gathered a team of the talents about him, promoting fellow programme makers such as David Attenborough and Paul Fox to high executive office, and the period of his administration included programmes such as Dad's Army, Kenneth Clark's Civilisation, Alistair Cooke's America, and Jacob Bronowski's The Ascent of Man (the last two were co-productions with Time-Life Television).

 After he retired from management Wheldon co-wrote, with J. H. Plumb, and presented Royal Heritage, a ten-part series on the history of the British monarchy as expressed through the Royal Collections.
 Produced by Michael Gill, it achieved immense popularity ratings in 1977, the year of the Queen's Silver Jubilee.
 Two other major documentaries followed, The Library of Congress and Destination D-Day.